alexnesov/Flask-React-FP/README.md

-GTS to be run thanks to this fundamental architecture soon.
+FP to be run thanks to this fundamental architecture soon.

-# Flask-React-GTS
+# Flask-React-FP

 This is a simple app based on react with flask backend